AspieSoft/fps-sync/readme.md

 });

 // the pause method will pause the game without stopping the loop, and will not try to resyncronize the time and catch up on updates when resumed
-// notice: this method does Not syncronize updates with other instances, and is here in case anyone wants to use this module for a simple singleplayer instance game.pause();
+// notice: this method does Not synchronize updates with other instances, and is here in case anyone wants to use this module for a simple singleplayer instance

-// the unpause method to reverse the effects of game.pause game.unpause();
+// you can run the start method to unpause the update loop game.pause();

 ```